 Features tightly bunched, globe-like bright yellow flowers atop tall stems.
-Their green, deeply toothed leaves are split into five lobes at the base of the plant, and into more than five on the stem.
+The globeflower has green, deeply toothed leaves are split into five lobes at the base of the plant, and into more than five on the stem.

 Common.
 Protected under the Wildlife and Countryside Act, 1981.